PatCH0816/caption-driven-xai/doc/source/20_explainable_ai.md

 - Shift in the target variable (Prior probability shift)
 - Shift in the relationship between the independent and the target variable (Concept Shift)

-All three mentioned shifts could have a negative impact on the performance of a machine learning model, but this thesis focuses solely on the covariate shift. -->
+All three mentioned shifts could have a negative impact on the performance of a machine learning model, but this work focuses solely on the covariate shift. -->

 XAI tools are helpful in discovering non-obvious problems with the dataset or the machine-learning model.
 One dangerous problem goes by the name "covariate shift".
 The term "covariate shift" defines changes in the distribution of the independent variables. [@covariante_shift] \*@fig:covariate_shift_regression illustrates the challenge if the training samples do not represent the test samples well in a regression problem due to either bad data acquisition or lousy choice of train/test splits.